If within the Smart Ops Release window, click here to learn about Daily Sale Summaries.

 Numerous POS Systems allow R365 to import Deposits 1, 2 and 3 directly from the POS System (if they have been entered there).
 When this function works on your POS, you'll notice the Deposit amounts being set automatically on this tab.

 The Auto-Import Tool will also perform a 'Deposit Lookback' for certain POS Systems.
 This will occur if a Deposit was entered after the initial DSS import on the POS System.
 The Auto-Import Tool will perform the Deposit Lookback and if a value is found, it will add the deposit value onto the respective Unapproved DSS record.
 If the Deposit value had already been manually entered, before the Deposit Lookback occurred, it will not overwrite the existing value.

-- Note: in the example image below, the Deposit #1 amount was imported from the POS System.
-If this is the case with your POS System, ensure to review the Deposit amount before moving to the next step
+- Note: In the example image above, the Deposit #1 amount was imported from the POS System.
+If this is the case with your POS System, ensure to review the Deposit amount before moving to the next step.

 Step 5: Enter Daily / Shift Comments

 At this point, the User has the option to enter a Comment for each daypart to record the general activity of the store on this day and add tags for days that have Sales outside of the normal range, which will help with Forecasting.